coniferousdyer/coniferousdyer.github.io/README.md

 Link: <a href="https://coniferousdyer.github.io">https://coniferousdyer.github.io</a>.

 This was built using HTML, CSS  and Javascript.
-Additional libraries like jQuery, tsParticles, AOS and Splidejs were used.
+Additional libraries like jQuery, tsParticles and AOS were used.